 Priming and Painting

-I found a business called Paragon Enamel Paints who sell a very wide range of paints in modern and vintage colours.
-They sell a blue paint which is the same as the original Record vise paint called “BS381C 110 Roundel Blue - Record Vice Blue” https://www.paragonpaints.co.uk/BS381C-110-Roundel-Blue-Record-Vice-Blue.html
+I found a business called Paragon Enamel Paints which sells a very wide range of paints in modern and vintage colours.
+They sell a blue paint which is the same as the original Record vice paint called “BS381C 110 Roundel Blue - Record Vice Blue” https://www.paragonpaints.co.uk/BS381C-110-Roundel-Blue-Record-Vice-Blue.html

-The No 1 vise was reassembled and a new roll pin installed to hold the opening spring.
-We initially tried using a split pin but had clearance issues when turning the vise handle.
+The No 1 vice was reassembled and a new roll pin was installed to hold the opening spring.
+We initially tried using a split pin but had clearance issues when turning the vice handle.

 Grease was added to the threaded sections and mating surfaces.

-As we need a new spring and washer for the larger No 2 vise, we shortened an old air rifle spring to fit and found a suitable washer from our nuts, bolts and washers’ buckets which needed to be modified on the lathe.
-The rest of the assembly was the same as the No 1 vise.
+As we need a new spring and washer for the larger No 2 vice, we shortened an old air rifle spring to fit and found a suitable washer from our nuts, bolts and washers’ buckets which needed to be modified on the lathe.
+The rest of the assembly was the same as the No 1 vice.

-With both vises now finished and the larger No 2 model installed in our shed/workshop they should both outlive me and be passed onto future generations to use.
+With both vices now finished and the larger No 2 model installed in our shed/workshop they should both outlive me and be passed on to future generations to use.